Îto-KMC plasma model

 Uniform distribution

-Particles can be randomly drawn from a uniform distribution (a rectangular box in 2D/3D) by including a uniform distribution
+Particles can be randomly drawn from a uniform distribution (a rectangular box in 2D/3D) by including a uniform distribution.

 The user must specify